Skip to main content

 The drop command accepts several advanced settings:

 1. You can use regexes to select resources.
-Prepend re: string to indicate regex pattern.
-Example below will select all resources starting with repo:
+Prepend the re: string to indicate a regex pattern.
+The example below will select all resources starting with repo:

 dlt pipeline github_events drop "re:^repo"

-1. You can drop all tables in indicated schema:
+1. You can drop all tables in the indicated schema:

 dlt pipeline chess drop --drop-all

-1. You can indicate additional state slots to reset by passing JsonPath to source state.
-In example below we reset the archives slot in source state:
+1. You can indicate additional state slots to reset by passing JsonPath to the source state.
+In the example below, we reset the archives slot in the source state:

 dlt pipeline chess_pipeline drop --state-paths archives

-This will select the archives key in chess source:
+This will select the archives key in the chess source:

 {